 Tobacco Bay Beach

-Tobacco Bay Beach is the most well-known beach in St. Georges Parish on the northwest end of the island.
-It is also a popular place to visit, especially during times when cruise ships are in port during high season.
-You can have some fun climbing the limestone rocks.
-Tobacco Bay Beach is also known for its snorkeling, and you can rent snorkeling gear by the beach.
+Tobacco Bay Bermuda is known for its snorkeling, and you can rent snorkeling gear by the beach.
+The waters near the walks are calm and you’ll be able to spot so many colorful fish near the corals.
 There are other water activities that you can try at this beach, including paddle boarding, flyboarding, and jet skiing.
+You can also have fun climbing on the limestone rocks.
 There are bathrooms with facilities, as well as a beach bar where you can purchase food and drinks.

 Warwick Long Bay Beach

 Warwick Long Bay Beach is another beach you might want to try if you dislike crowds.
 Even on the busiest days in high season, this beach won’t be nearly as crowded as some of the others.
-There rocky cliffs and beautiful coves here.
-There are even some coral reefs, making it an ideal place to snorkel.
-There are public restrooms and you are able to rent snorkel gear during the summer months.
+Like Horseshoe Bay Beach, Warwick Long Bay Beach is one of the Bermuda pink sand beaches.
+It’s one of the longest stretches of pink sand beaches in Bermuda at a half mile.
+There are numerous rocky cliffs and coves to explore, plus you can snorkel at its coral reefs.
+Warwick Long Bay Beach has some facilities like public restrooms and you can rent snorkel gear during the summer months.